TrickAndTrack/Spring-Annotation/README.md

 ` @Controller `annotation is typically used to annotate classes that handle user requests in a web application.
 When a request is received by the application, the Spring Framework uses the @Controller annotation to identify the controller that is responsible for processing the request.

-`@RestController` which is used for RESTful web services. it's the combination of `@Controller` and `@ResponseBody` annotation.
+`@RestController` which is used for RESTful web services. it's the combination of `@Controller` and `@ResponseBody` annotation. it is a controller with @ResponseBody it is convert an object into JSON format.

 `@RequestMapping` annotation is used to map a URL to either an entire class or a particular handler method.
 It has the following optional options.